Mexxy-lab/terraform-aws-vprofile/README.md

     - This project provisions the VPC network using aws modules
     - Deploys the application itself to the provisioned network stack
     - Uses AWS resources as PAAS and SAAS for provisioning rabbitmq, MySQL and Membcache services.
-(AWS Amazon mq, AWS RDS and Elastic cache)
+(AWS Active mq, AWS RDS and Elastic cache)

 ## Project Architecture